sktime/sktime/GOVERNANCE.rst

 Only core developers are eligible for appointment as CC members.
-Non-core-developers can be nominated, but this must be accompanied by a nomination for core developer, and a core developer appointmnet vote concurrent with the 5 day discussion period (see below).
+Non-core-developers can be nominated, but this must be accompanied by a nomination for core developer, and a core developer appointment vote concurrent with the 5 day discussion period (see below).

 .. _appointment-3: